IC-Cache: Efficient Large Language Model Serving via In-context Caching: Design

-Solving this one-dimensional knapsack problem is highly efficient (\S\ref{sec:implementation}).
-Our solver operates periodically offline or whenever the memory limit is reached, ensuring it does not interfere with online serving.
+This one-dimensional knapsack problem can be solved efficiently (\S\ref{sec:implementation}).
+Our solver runs periodically in the background or whenever the memory limit is approached, ensuring that cache optimization does not interfere with online serving.
+Evaluations on millions of real-world requests show that our strategy consistently improves performance, even under tight memory constraints (\S\ref{eval:ablation}).

-\paragraph{Caching in the Wild.} \name leverages historical query-answer pairs as examples while excluding private and sensitive information (\eg personally identifiable information).
-As a common practice, \name's client endpoints remove queries with private, sensitive, and unsafe information locally and offline before adding examples to the cache.
-Furthermore, if developers know the sensitivity of certain examples, \name provides simple APIs (Figure~\ref{code:sys-agent}) that allow developers to choose whether to cache or skip saving specific requests.
-Our evaluations (\S\ref{sec:eval}) demonstrate that \name improves efficiency and quality without relying on sensitive information.
+\paragraph{How Does \name Respect Privacy?} \name follows a well-established practice of using information in cached queries to serve future requests (e.g., context or semantic caching in production systems like Databricks~\cite{databricks-cache}, Gemini~\cite{gemini-cache}, DeepSeek~\cite{deepseek-cache}, and open frameworks like GPTCache~\cite{bang2023gptcache}). \name builds on this foundation, advancing it toward live LLM capability augmentation and offloading.
+We also observe that many LLM use cases where \name can provide large benefits involve only non-private data.
+For instance, public information retrieval and general knowledge Q\&A---such as those in Google's AI Overview~\cite{google-ai-overview} and ChatGPT Deep Search~\cite{chatgpt-dr}---make up a substantial LLM traffic.

+To further ensure that the cache respects user privacy, \name controls sensitive query admission into the cache by (i) providing simple APIs for access control (Figure~\ref{code:sys-agent}), choosing whether to cache and allowing cached data sharing only within designated user domains (\eg, within the organization); and (ii) locally sanitizing inputs by removing sensitive data on the client endpoints before adding examples to the cache (e.g., \name removes personally identifiable information using the widely adopted tool spaCy~\cite{spacy-github}).

-If developers desire further privacy guarantees, \name can optionally replace the historical example cache with a differentially private (DP), synthetic example cache~\cite{dpsynth}.
-DP synthesis ensures that an attacker with access to the synthetic examples cannot learn (with high probability) the value of any specific example in the original example set.
-Our empirical results indicate that \name, when using DP synthetic examples, still provides significant improvements over the baseline (\S\ref{eval:ablation}).
+If developers require very strict privacy guarantees, \name offers replacing the historical example cache with a differentially private (DP) synthetic example cache~\cite{dpsynth}.
+DP synthesis ensures that an adversary with access to the synthetic examples cannot infer (with high probability) the presence or value of any specific example in the original dataset.
+Our empirical results demonstrate that \name, even when using DP-synthesized examples, continues to deliver substantial improvements over the baseline (\S\ref{eval:ablation}).